venkamita/leetcode_daily-journal/README.md

 ## 🚀 Goals

-- Build strong intuition in DSA in python
+- Build strong intuition in DSA in python and C
 - Train consistency and discipline
 - Prepare for interviews by learning from mistakes
 - Create a personal code journal for future reference